philmark1/R-Data-Analysis/README.md

 # R-Data-Analysis

-Below are html files to some data analysis projects that I did for Uni (course: Data Analytics).
+Below are descriptions & html file links to some data analysis projects that I did for Uni (course: Data Analytics).
 I also attached the respective .rmd notebooks and datasets (as a backup, should the web-source not be available anymore) in the respective repository folders.
 The projects can thus be simply replicated in RStudio.

 Project 1.:
 - Task was a descriptive Analysis of U.S. College Data from Iowa.